Complete PhilHealth ID Requirements in the Philippines 2026 (Fast & Free Guide)

 Can I use my PhilHealth ID to apply for a DFA Passport?

-The Department of Foreign Affairs (DFA) is very strict.
-While they accept the digitized PVC PhilHealth ID, they generally do not accept the standard laminated cardboard ID as a primary document for passport applications.
+The Department of Foreign Affairs (DFA) is very strict when verifying your passport requirements.
+While they accept the digitized PVC PhilHealth ID, they generally do not accept the standard laminated cardboard ID as a primary document for new applications or a passport renewal.
 For passports, stick to your PSA Birth Certificate, UMID, or Driver’s License.

 I lost my ID.
 What do I do?